2022-Spring-UIUC-LING415/2022-Spring-UIUC-LING415.github.io/syllabus.md

 <li>Students are responsible for <b>all</b> of the material covered in every reading.</li>
 <li>Students are responsible for <b>all</b> of the material covered in every video lecture.</li>
 <li>Students are responsible for <b>all</b> of the material covered in class.</li>
-<li>Students are responsible for <b>all</b> of the material covered in public Piazza posts.
+<li>Students are responsible for <b>all</b> of the material covered in class forum posts.
 This includes clarifications to homework instructions.</li>
 </ul>